Beyond Reality - Scuderia Cameron Glickenhaus SCG 003

 What is the main goal?

-The first official race after the winter testing was at 2015 Nürburgring 24 Hours and it performed well all trough the 2015 season, also breaking the lap record at ‘Green Hell’.
+The first official race after the winter testing was at 2015 Nürburgring 24 Hours and it performed well all through the season, breaking the lap record at ‘Green Hell’.
 However, according to Glickenhaus, the ultimate goal is to drive the car to Le Mans in 2016, race it, and then drive it back to Paris in time for dinner on Sunday evening.